Today I will introduce to you one of the most important books of the year.

 What if you are a boy, girl or a woman?
 Will you still benefit from the hormonal effects of weightlifting?

 Mangan provides answers to these important questions, backed up by evidence.

 We are told that any form of exercise is good but is there a point where it becomes harmful?

 Mangan provides convincing evidence about how too much aerobic exercise can harm you.

 The evidence is shocking.

-I always heard news about long distance runners dropping dead while they are out running.
+I always heard the news about long-distance runners dropping dead while they are out running.
 I don’t remember blaming aerobic exercise for these cases.
 It’s mostly attributed to genetics, a heart disease history in the runner’s family.
 Apparently, the problem wasn’t genetics.

 You have to read this section if you are doing aerobic exercise.
 It’s eye-opening.